Published in

 2. Light and Value.

 There is darkness in the background of the painting, Oedipus and the Spinx.
 With a catastrophic contrast and brightness, the bodies of the two subjects shimmer with soft light.
-Over the rock where Oedipus keep his feet, there are areas of light and shadows, representing a perfect naturalism.
+Over the rock, where Oedipus keeps his feet, there are areas of light and shadows, representing naturalism.

-Gustave Moreau’s Oedipus and the Sphinx uses muted colours to depict the mythological plot with subjectivism and tints of fantasy.
+Gustave Moreau’s Oedipus and the Sphinx uses muted colors to depict the mythological plot with subjectivism and tints of fantasy.
 In the background, we see large clouds with grey and tonnes of blue with a rock landscape and one tree with purple blossoms.
-The remains on the rock of the travellers with red coloured dress highlight a tension here, particularly a symbol of danger.
+The remains on the rock of the travelers with red colored dress highlight a tension here, particularly a symbol of danger.

-The white skin of males and females with blonde hair is also noteworthy here.
-The green drapery, red arrow, and dark-blue feathers with white tonnes highlight the image with captivating beauty.
+The white skin of Oedipus and Sphinx with blonde hair is also noteworthy here.
+The green drapery, red arrow, and dark blue feathers with white tones highlight the image with captivating beauty.

-Also, there are other colours with a warm appearance, so the viewer adores both the riddle and the beauty.
+Also, there are other colors with a warm appearance, so the viewer adores both the riddle and the beauty.

 Congratulations Legend!
 You have crossed a milestone of a healthy reading habit.
 Let us wrap up the article now so that you can boast true knowledge among your friends.